-- Does a doctor have to follow the instructions in an advance directive?
+- Does a doctor have to follow a person's instructions in an Advance Care Directive?

-- Can a dying patient or their family refuse or demand medical treatment needed to keep the patient alive?
+- Can a dying person or their family refuse or demand medical treatment needed to keep the person alive?

 - Is euthanasia and assisted dying legal in Australia?

 - Can a child with a terminal illness make their own medical treatment decisions?